 The sign said Open.
 Simon and the princess waited, motor running, angle-parked at the curb to see who would show up.
 At the far end of one line of fluorescent fixtures a plastic pail hung from a leaking sprinkler valve near the ceiling.
 Beneath it, suffused with an orange Edward Hopper glow, Harry Pease played single-handed Scrabble.
 Over the next half-hour five gregarious, chatty old-timers straggled in.

 “Now,” said Simon, going around to open the passenger’s side door.
 “Showtime.
 I hope Harry prepped them to meet you.”

 As Simon entered carrying the Princess Ackaetia and her peach basket, the reunited Scouts flashed them the three-fingered salute.
-On the walls hung salvaged Norman Rockwell posters celebrating the scouting life.
+On the walls hung Norman Rockwell posters celebrating the scouting life.